oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 Edm.Boolean isof(expression,type)
 ```

-The single parameter `isof` function returns true if the current
+The single parameter `isof` function returns `true` if the current
 instance is assignable to the type specified, according to the
 assignment rules for the [`cast`](#cast) function, otherwise it returns
 `false`.

-The two parameter `isof` function returns true if the object referred to
+The two parameter `isof` function returns `true` if the object referred to
 by the expression is assignable to the type specified, according to the
-same rules, otherwise it returns false.
+same rules, otherwise it returns `false`.

 The `isofExpr` syntax rule defines how the `isof` function is invoked.

 ::: example
-Example 98: orders that are also `BigOrders`
+Example 99: orders that are also `BigOrders`
 ```
 http://host/service/Orders?$filter=isof(NorthwindModel.BigOrder)
 ```